A content marketing manager has the challenging role of promoting a business through content and stories.

 Apart from being stellar content writers, they need to be able to manage all the creative resources in a company and find the best ways to use words as a promotional tool.

-A list of responsibilities associated with this role is long enough and not limited to creating content for marketing purposes only.
-Their duties can be divided into 3 different groups:
+A list of responsibilities associated with content manager role is long enough and not limited to creating content for marketing purposes only.
+Content marketing manager duties fall into 3 groups:

 - Content strategy

 - Content strategy implementation

 Each group requires deeper attention to give you a broader description of what content marketing manager responsibilities are in a company.

 - Identifying the audiences